 - Quit smoking.
 The nicotine in cigarette smoke reduces blood flow to the brain, and triggers a reaction in the nerves at the back of the throat, which may lead to a headache.

 Stress and tension-type headaches often go hand in hand.
 To reduce stress, try these simple tips:

 - Simplify your life.
-Rather than looking for ways to squeeze more activities or chores into the day, find a way to leave some things out.
+Don't look for ways to squeeze more activities or chores into the day; instead find things you can leave out.

 - Take a break.
-If you feel overwhelmed, a few slow stretches or a quick walk may renew your energy for the task at hand.
+If you feel overwhelmed, a few slow stretches or a quick walk may renew your energy levels.

 - Let go.
 Don't worry about things you can't control.